H-0340

 Vermont H.340 — An act relating to regulating developers and deployers of certain automated decision systems

-Vermont H.340 regulates developers and deployers of automated decision systems used in consequential decisions affecting Vermont consumers across education, employment, housing, healthcare, financial services, government services, and other high-stakes domains.
-The bill prohibits algorithmic discrimination, requires pre-decision consumer notice with detailed disclosures about how the system operates, mandates post-decision explanations and a meaningful human appeal process, and requires mandatory independent audits before deployment and periodically thereafter.
-Developers and deployers must file detailed reports with the Attorney General, maintain a risk management program aligned with the NIST AI RMF, and provide whistleblower protections.
-Enforcement is through the Vermont Consumer Protection Act, with both Attorney General enforcement authority and a private right of action for harmed consumers.
+VT H.340 regulates developers and deployers of automated decision systems used in consequential decisions affecting Vermont consumers across sectors including employment, housing, credit, healthcare, education, and government services.
+Core obligations include pre-decision consumer notice and post-decision explanation rights, a mandatory appeal process with qualified human review, mandatory independent audits before deployment and periodically thereafter, detailed reporting to the Attorney General, whistleblower protections for employees, and implementation of a risk management program aligned with the NIST AI RMF.
+Enforcement is through the Vermont Consumer Protection Act — violations are per se unfair and deceptive acts, enforceable by the AG and through a private right of action for harmed consumers.
+Notably, developers may not sell or share an automated decision system for consequential use unless it has passed an independent audit for algorithmic discrimination.

 Summary

-Vermont H.340 regulates developers and deployers of automated decision systems used in consequential decisions affecting Vermont consumers across education, employment, housing, healthcare, financial services, government services, and other high-stakes domains.
-The bill prohibits algorithmic discrimination, requires pre-decision consumer notice with detailed disclosures about how the system operates, mandates post-decision explanations and a meaningful human appeal process, and requires mandatory independent audits before deployment and periodically thereafter.
-Developers and deployers must file detailed reports with the Attorney General, maintain a risk management program aligned with the NIST AI RMF, and provide whistleblower protections.
-Enforcement is through the Vermont Consumer Protection Act, with both Attorney General enforcement authority and a private right of action for harmed consumers.
+VT H.340 regulates developers and deployers of automated decision systems used in consequential decisions affecting Vermont consumers across sectors including employment, housing, credit, healthcare, education, and government services.
+Core obligations include pre-decision consumer notice and post-decision explanation rights, a mandatory appeal process with qualified human review, mandatory independent audits before deployment and periodically thereafter, detailed reporting to the Attorney General, whistleblower protections for employees, and implementation of a risk management program aligned with the NIST AI RMF.
+Enforcement is through the Vermont Consumer Protection Act — violations are per se unfair and deceptive acts, enforceable by the AG and through a private right of action for harmed consumers.
+Notably, developers may not sell or share an automated decision system for consequential use unless it has passed an independent audit for algorithmic discrimination.

 Enforcement & Penalties